phreaknik/phonon-network/README.md

 Here, each network descriptor is a 32-byte slice of `networks`, which is a 1D array of size `numNetworks * 20`.
 For example, if we want the identifier for network 3, we would slice `networks[96:128]`.

-> Descriptors are 20 bytes because at present the Phonon Network only supports Ethereum-based and Bitcoin withdrawals.
+> Descriptors are 20 bytes because currently the Phonon Network only supports Ethereum-based withdrawals, with Bitcoin withdrawal support coming in a future update.
 Network descriptors are only used for Ethereum-based chains and represent the address of the settlement contract.
 In the future, it may be useful to expand network ids to a more generalizable 32 bytes.
 Because space is limited on the card, we expect only a small number of networks to be supported at any time.

 The card owner may, at any time, update his card's network list using the following API: